kevinfiol/etto/README.md

 * Zero dependencies
 * Framework agnostic

+**Etto uses ES6+ features, and only supports modern browsers.** It is not intended to work with IE11.

 This a replacement for my earlier component, [otto](https://github.com/kevinfiol/otto).
 I wanted to get rid of the Hyperapp dependency, but also simplify the codebase and features.
 I advise you use etto over otto.

 Etto is named after [a friend of mine](https://github.com/ettore34).